State of the Teutonic Order: Cities founded

 Unlike the newly-founded cities between the Rivers Elbe and Oder, the cities founded by the Teutonic Order had a much more regular, rectangular sketch of streets, indicating their character as planned foundations.
-The cities were heavily fortified, accounting for the long lasting conflicts with the resistive native Old Prussians, with armed forces under command of the knights.
-Most cities were prevailingly populated with immigrants from Central Germany and Silesia, where many knights of the order had their homelands.
+The cities were heavily fortified, accounting for the long lasting conflicts with the resistant native Old Prussians, with armed forces under the command of the knights.
+Most cities were prevailingly populated by settlers who came mainly from Silesia, Central Germany (where the knights of the Order came from) and, later, from various territories in northern Germany.

 The cities were usually given Magdeburg law town privileges, with the one exception of Elbing (Elbląg), which was founded with the support of Lübeckers and thus was awarded Lübeck law.
-While the Lübeckers provided the Order important logistic support with their ships, they were otherwise, with the exception of Elbing, rather uninvolved in the establishment of the Monastic State.
+While the Lübeckers provided the Order with important logistic support with their ships, they were otherwise, with the exception of Elbing, rather uninvolved in the establishment of the Monastic State.

+The Hanseatic League exerted immense influence on Prussia, the Slavic and Latvian nations, and even Russia.
+The trade and industry it stimulated gave rise to cities populated by Poles and Russians.
+In Poland, most cities were founded in the 14th century.
+At their founding, German artisans and merchants were attracted by significant privileges and formed guilds and trade associations, just as they had in their homeland.
+Novgorod had a distinctly German urban layout.
+German guilds already existed in Vilnius in the 15th century.
+A large number of German artisans, mostly living within regulated guild structures, reside in almost every major city in Russia and Poland.